WrestleMania 31: Main event

 In the main event, Brock Lesnar (with Paul Heyman) defended the WWE World Heavyweight Championship against Roman Reigns.
 Within the first minute, Lesnar performed a German Suplex and an F-5 on Reigns.
-Lesnar also suffered two minor cuts from Reigns (on one cheek and later on the chin), but went on to dominate the next ten minutes with knee strikes and various suplexes (Fisherman, German, Overhead Belly-to-Belly, Vertical and Snap), leading to Lesnar screaming "Suplex City, bitch!" (giving birth to his nickname "The Mayor of Suplex City").
-Lesnar performed a second F-5 on Reigns for a near-fall.
-Lesnar removed his MMA gloves, slapped Reigns four times.
-This led to Reigns bleeding a little from the mouth.
-Lesnar then performed three more German Suplexes and a third F-5 on him for a near-fall.
-After a long domination from Lesnar, a turning point came around the 12-minute mark, when the duo was out of the ring: Reigns shoved Lesnar into a ring post, causing him to bleed from the forehead.
-Back in the ring, after Lesnar barely avoided being counted out, Reigns performed three Superman Punches and two Spears on him for a near-fall.
-Lesnar countered another Superman Punch with a fourth F-5 on Reigns, but failed to follow up with a cover.
+Lesnar also suffered two minor cuts (first on one cheek and later on the chin) after his clash with Reigns, but went on to dominate the next ten minutes with knee strikes and various Suplexes (Fisherman, German, Overhead Belly-to-Belly, Vertical and Snap), leading to Lesnar screaming "Suplex City, Bitch!" (giving birth to his nickname "The Mayor of Suplex City" as well as the "Suplex City!" chant).
+Lesnar performed a second F-5 on Reigns for a nearfall.
+Lesnar removed his MMA gloves and slapped Reigns four times, causing him to bleed a little from the mouth.
+Lesnar performed three more German Suplexes and a third F-5 on Reigns for a nearfall.
+After a long domination from Lesnar, a turning point came around the twelve minute mark, when both men were at ringside: Reigns shoved Lesnar into a ring post, causing him to bleed from the forehead.
+Back to the ring, after Lesnar barely avoided a pinfall, Reigns performed three Superman Punches and two Spears for a nearfall.
+After Reigns attempted a fourth Superman Punch, Lesnar reversed it into a fourth F-5, but failed to follow up with a pin.

-While both men still were down, Seth Rollins ran down to the ring with his Money in the Bank briefcase and cashed in his contract, making the Singles match a Triple Threat match and the first time in history a Money in the Bank contract was cashed in during a match.
+While both men were still down, Seth Rollins ran down to the ring with his Money in the Bank briefcase and cashed in his contract, making the Singles match a Triple Threat match and the first time in history a Money in the Bank contract was cashed in during a Wrestlemania main event match.
 Rollins kicked Reigns out of the ring and performed a Curb Stomp on Lesnar.
-Rollins went for a second Curb Stomp on Lesnar, who countered by lifting him in preparation for an F-5, but Reigns performed a third Spear on Lesnar, which saved Rollins.
-As Lesnar rolled out of the ring, Rollins capitalized with a Curb Stomp on Reigns to win the title by pinfall, and became the third heel to win in the main event of Wrestlemania.
-Post-match, Rollins ran back up the entrance ramp and celebrated with the title belt, while WWE dubbed this victory as "The Heist of the Century".
+After Rollins attempted a second Curb Stomp, Lesnar reversed it into an F-5 attempt, but Reigns performed a third Spear on Lesnar, saving Rollins.
+As Lesnar rolled out of the ring, Rollins performed a Curb Stomp on Reigns for a pinfall, winning his first WWE World Heavyweight Championship, the first world championship of his career and becoming the fourth heel to win in a WrestleMania main event.
+In the aftermath, Rollins ran up to the entrance stage with his WWE World Heavyweight Championship belt and celebrated, while WWE dubbed this victory as "The Heist of the Century".